samsquire/multiversion-concurrency-control/README.md

 # multiversion-concurrency-control

+This repository is where I do experimental work on concurrency and parallelism problems.

+The headline implementation is a multithreaded multiversion concurrency control solution which handles safe and concurrent access to a database of integers without locking.
+We timestamp read events and check if there is any read event with a timestamp that is higher than us, in which case, we restart our transaction.

 MVCC.java TransactionA.java and TransactionC.java is an example of multiversion concurrency control and the avoidance of locks of the data being modified for multithreaded programming.

 ConcurrentWithdrawer is another attempt to implement MVCC - it simulates 5 users in a bank where a random account withdraws 100 and sends the 100 to another bank account at random.
 It takes a different approach and serializes the accounts instead so they don't conflict.